|Image Source: TrustRadius

-The TrustRadius study focused exclusively on the attributes of technology sales and purchases and on the attitudes and behaviors of technology buyers and vendors.
-While the results of these surveys may not be completely applicable to all types of B2B purchases and sales, it's likely they would be similar to those involving complex, high-consideration products or services.
+It's important to emphasize that the TrustRadius research focused exclusively on the attitudes and behaviors of B2B technology buyers.
+Therefore, the findings of the research may not be completely applicable to all types of B2B purchases.
+However, most of the findings are relevant for those that involve high-consideration products or services.